In 1890, author William James published the book “The Principles of Psychology” and in it, a chapter titled Habit.

 He builds up to this simple premise: things grow into the model in which it has been exercised.

-It is the philosophy of habit and it has great and unseen practical applications to human life:
+It is the philosophy of habit (the shape it has been molded) and it has great and unseen practical applications to human life:

 Habit is thus the enormous fly-wheel of society, its most precious conservative agent.
 It alone is what keeps all within the bounds of ordinance, and saves the children of fortune from the envious uprisings of the poor.
 It alone prevents the hardest and most repulsive walks of life from being deserted by those brought up to tread therein.
 It keeps the fisherman and the deck-hand at sea through the winter; it holds the miner in his darkness, and nails the countryman to his log cabin and his lonely farm through all the months of snow; it protects us from invasion by the natives of the desert and the frozen zone. – William James